About The FURICO Music Team (FMT)

 We value text content, such as the notes on each track and our musical thoughts.
 FMT always have intentions one note by one and are enthusiastic to write them down here in this official website.
 You can click the notes listed on the right side anywhere in this website.

-Social Networks
+Social Media

 We post FMT's new updates on our Facebook Page (linked here), which you can receive if you press "Like."
 Similarly, in April 2021, we opened our X (Twitter) page and Instagram page.